bigmoves/quickslice/docs/reference/aggregations.md

 ## Multiple Fields

-Group by multiple fields simultaneously.
+Group by multiple fields.
 Get top tracks with their artists:

 ```graphql
 query {